latest nhpb_banner 1__compressed

 • Baltimore City low income and short term housing - There are over 20 charities and government agencies that operate shelters or provide transitional housing to struggling families.
 Some will also focus on single parents or senior citizens.
 The housing, long with shelters, is combined with support to help the client find, and pay the rent on, their own future home or apartment.
 More on transitional housing in Baltimore.

-Baltimore charities that give out free items and financial support for basic needs
+Baltimore charities that give out free items and help with basic needs

 Free school supply giveaways take place in the city of Baltimore.
 Multiple charities, the United Way, and Social Services help students from low income households or those in poverty.
 Get backpacks, laptops, free school items, and other goods.
 Find how to get free school supplies in Baltimore County.